 Yes, you can conduct competitor app studies.
 You'll just need to provide the app's URL for test contributors to download.

 The app will crash and the recording will be lost.
-Our recorder checks to make sure the user has 400MB free, enough for a 20-minute test.
+Our recorder checks to make sure the user has 400MB of free space, enough for a 20-minute test.
 If you're planning a longer recording, screen for contributors who have enough free memory on their device.
-If this happens to a UserTesting Contributor Network contributor, we'll re-run the test for you with a new contributor.
+If this happens to a UserTesting Contributor Network contributor, we'll rerun the test for you with a new contributor.

-However, if you ask the user to make a special trip somewhere in order to take your test (for example, "drive to the grocery store to take this test"), they may not accept the test without proper incentive.
-For these location-specific tests, you should have a UserTesting subscription with research hours.
-We'll recruit test contributors willing to go to a specified location and will pay them extra compensation for the time involved.
+However, if you ask the user to make a special trip somewhere in order to take your test (for example, "drive to the grocery store to take this test."), they may not accept the test without proper incentive.
+For these location-specific tests, we recommend having a UserTesting subscription with research hours.
+We'll recruit contributors willing to go to a specified location and will pay them extra compensation for the time involved.

 1. What mobile operating systems and devices are supported?

 - All devices running Android 10.0 and later.

 - Most Kindles with microphones work (ex: Kindle Fire and Amazon Fire phones, but not e-paper tablets or paper readers).

 - All Apple devices running iOS 14 or later.

 2. What are the minimum requirements for users to participate in mobile tests?

 Test contributors must have iOS 14 (or higher), Android operating system 10.0 (or higher), 400MB of free space when they try to take a test, and at least 20% battery life.